-At its meeting on March 9, 2016, the Board decided that seven directors are to be elected at the Meeting.
+At its meeting on March 8, 2017, the Board approved the nomination of seven directors to be elected at the Meeting.
 Denison's articles provide for a minimum of three and a maximum of ten directors on the Board.

 All of the proposed nominees are currently directors of Denison and have been directors since the dates indicated below.
 Each of the nominated directors is eligible to serve as a director and has expressed his or her willingness to do so.
 Directors who are elected will serve until the end of the next annual meeting or until a successor is elected or appointed.